Interview with Schunder László, a HEMAist from Győr

 “Very hard.
 This style of fencing is weird for an outsider.
 We have no unified regulation, equipment, weapons, and opportunities for high-level athletes.
-Wast majority of the fencers start this activity not because of the fencing but because of their knight/hussar/viking/witcher fantasies or historical interest.
+The vast majority of the fencers start this activity not because of the fencing but because of their knight/hussar/Viking/witcher fantasies or historical interest.
 They are looking for company and fun, not a hard fight and hard workout.
 Mee too.
-I have 3 trainings per week.
+I have 3 pieces of training per week.
 My son has 6 – 7.
-Anyway, soccer is a good thing, but the kid should do some sport beside it.”
+Anyway, soccer is a good thing, but the kid should do some sport besides it.”

 4. Both longsword and saber fencing have long historical traditions in Hungary.
 Which is more popular now?

 “In Hungary, the longsword is used by HEMA practitioners and Baranta fighters.
 But many other non-HEMA fencer groups use mainly saber here in Hungary.
 So if we count all the non-Olympic fencers as one group I think the saber is a more popular weapon in Hungary than the longsword.”